FlatTurtle/ControlBay/README.md

 This server provides a secure and authenticated way of translating http messages to XMPP.
 So this can be seen as a middle man for [InfoScreenController](https://github.com/FlatTurtle/InfoScreenController), [MyTurtle](https://github.com/FlatTurtle/MyTurtle) and [backendAdmin](https://github.com/FlatTurtle/backendAdmin).

 Database settings should be set up in config/database.php.
+More info about the database can be found here: [DBStructure](https://github.com/FlatTurtle/DBStructure)

 Extra functionality for the screens can be added in controllers/plugin.
 Just look at one of the plugins because it's pretty straightforward.